All Israel

 08:54 – Reports of impacts in north Tel Aviv, possibly another in TA region

-Following the missile alarms, initial reports suggested there were two impacts in the greater Tel Aviv region.
+Following the missile alarms, initial reports suggested there were two impacts in the Greater Tel Aviv region.

 08:52 – Alarm sirens across Israel amid new Iranian missile attack